-7.1 Flushing unit
+5.1 Flushing Unit

 An important design parameter, in FAST, is the size of a flushing unit, the granularity of consecutive memory space written in the flash storage during each flush operation.
 Our goal is to find a suitable flushing unit size that minimizes the average cost of flushing an update operation to the flash storage, denoted as C. The value of C depends on two factors: $C_1 = \frac{average writing cost}{number of written bytes}$ ; the average cost per bytes written, and $C_2 = \frac{number of written bytes}{number of updates}$ ; the number of bytes written per update.
 This gives $C = C_1 \times C_2$ .
 Interestingly, the values of $C_1$ and $C_2$ show opposite behaviors with the increase of the flushing unit size.
 First consider $C_1$ .
-On raw flash devices (e.g., ReMix [19]), for a flushing unit smaller than a flash block, $C_1$ decreases with the increase of the flushing unit size (see [29] for more detail experiments).
+On raw flash devices (e.g., ReMix [11]), for a flushing unit smaller than a flash block, $C_1$ decreases with the increase of the flushing unit size (see [19] for more detail experiments).
 This is intuitive, since with a larger flushing unit, the cost of erasing a block is amortized over more bytes in the flushing unit.
 The same is also true for SSDs since small random writes introduce large garbage collection overheads, while large random writes approach the performance of sequential writes.
-Previous work has shown that, on several SSDs including the ones from Samsung, MTron, and Transcend, random write latency per byte increases by $\approx 32 \times$ when the write size is reduced from 16 KB to 0.5 KB [7].
+Previous work has shown that, on several SSDs including the ones from Samsung, MTron, and Transcend, random write latency per byte increases by $\approx$ $32 \times$ when the write size is reduced from 16KB to 0.5KB [5].
 Even on newer generation SSDs from Intel, we observed an increase of $\approx 4 \times$ in a similar experimental setup.
 This suggests that a flushing unit should not be very small, as that would result in a large value of $C_1$ .
 On the other hand, the value of $C_2$ increases with increasing the size of the flushing unit.
 Due to non-uniform updates of tree nodes, a large flushing unit is unlikely to have as dense updates as a small flushing unit.
 Thus, the larger a flushing unit is, the less the number of updates per byte is (i.e., the higher the value of $C_2$ is).
 Another disadvantage of large flushing unit is that it may cause a significant pause to the system.
 All these suggest that the flushing unit should not be very large.

 Deciding the optimal size of a flushing unit requires finding a sweet spot between the competing costs of $C_1$ and $C_2$ .
 Our experiments show that for raw flash devices, a flushing unit of one flash block minimizes the overall cost.
-For SSDs, a flushing unit of size 16 KB is a good choice, as it gives a good balance between the values of $C_1$ and $C_2$ .
-Note that a flushing unit size of 16 KB also matches the optimal size of a tree node, as suggested by Gray et al. [13].
-Thus, with a tree of this optimal node size of 16 KB, we can simply flush one node at a time from the memory.
+For SSDs, a flushing unit of size 16KB is a good choice, as it gives a good balance between the values of $C_1$ and $C_2$ .

-7.2 Flushing policies
+5.2 Flushing Policy